hikarine3/docker-django-postgresql/README.md

-# docker-django2
+# docker-django

-This is for creating django2's miminum docker enviroment
+This is for creating django's miminum docker enviroment

 Tech stack is

-- django
+- django 3.x

 - gunicorn